 Frequently Asked Questions

 Our Honors College is essentially a small college that provides indvidualized advising and coaching for students to excel beyond their expectations.
 We are a residential college.
-Most of our students choose to live in our residential community and we emphasize building community amongst the students.
+Most of our students choose to live in our residential college and we emphasize building community amongst the students.
 Think of us combining the support structures and friendly atmosphere of a small college with the advantages of attending a large public research university.
 Students in the Honors College are dual-citizens, as they also belong to the College of their majors.

 No. We are nothing like high school.
 We are a community of amazing students who comes from diverse backgrounds from all across Texas and beyond.
 Students from all UTSA colleges attend the Honors College.
 Our job in Honors is to help each of those students, regardless of major or career goal, reach their potential and find success after graduation.
 So you will not find harder classes or more workbook pages.
 Instead, you will be exposed to more opportunities inside and outside of the classroom to build your resume for a job placement after graduation or to be a competitive applicant for graduate school.